starinaphillips/resume-keyword-matcher/README.md

 Actionable tips on where and how to add the missing keywords

 The tool requires no internet connection and produces results instantly.

-Why No Machine Learning
-This is a deliberate design choice, not a limitation.
-The core problem this tool solves is very specific: check whether a keyword from the job description exists in the resume.
-That is a straightforward yes or no question — it does not require prediction, pattern recognition, or understanding of meaning.
-Machine learning is the right tool when the rules are too complex to write manually, such as recognizing faces in images or translating languages.
-Here the rule is simple: does this word or phrase appear in this text?
-Plain Python handles that perfectly and has several advantages over ML for this use case:

-No model downloads or heavy setup required.
-The tool runs with a single pip install.
-Results are instant.
-An ML model takes time to load and process.
 Every match is fully explainable.
 You can see exactly why a keyword was matched or missed.
 ML models are a black box.
 For exact keyword matching, a dictionary approach is more reliable than ML.
 An ML model might treat "coding" and "python" as similar and count it as a match, which would produce incorrect results for ATS-style matching.
 Anyone can run and understand the code without knowledge of machine learning.